tetemes/m3u8/README.md

 #### Blocks of execution
 1. Create *m3u8tmp* folder in the current directory

-2. Downloads m3u8 manifest file and chunks in this temporary directory
+2. Download m3u8 manifest file and chunks in this temporary directory

     Display: